NumPy Data Distribution

 The probability density function (PDF) is a fundamental concept in data distribution.
 It represents the probability of a random variable occurring within a certain range in a set of data samples.
 Unlike discrete data, which is characterized by specific values, continuous data can take on any value within a given interval.
 The PDF estimates the likelihood of a continuous random variable falling within a certain range.

+The PDF provides valuable insights into the distribution of data.
+By examining the PDF's shape, one can understand how the data is spread out and identify patterns or trends.
+Moreover, the PDF allows for making predictions and estimating probabilities based on the given data.
 Kernel density estimation (KDE) is a common technique for estimating the PDF.
 KDE offers significant advantages over traditional methods such as histograms.
 While histograms approximate the PDF by dividing the data into discrete bins, KDE uses smooth kernel functions to model the underlying distribution.
 As a result, KDE provides a more accurate and efficient estimation, particularly when dealing with continuous data.
 By employing a variable-width kernel, KDE adapts to the data and produces a smooth, continuous representation of the PDF.

 How to Calculate Probability Density Function Using NumPy